RaduRaresGeorge/RaduRaresGeorge/README.md

 ## 🛠️ Work on Progress

 - Languages: [Java, C, Python, HTML, CSS, JavaScript]
-- Tools: [GitHub, IntelliJ, WordPress]
+- Tools: [GitHub, JetBrains ToolBox, WordPress]

 ## 📫 You can reach to me at rradu@myuax.com.